-- Create a speaking product you can use again and again to inspire new audiences.
+- Create a speaking product you can use again and again to inspire new audiences and progress your initiative.

 Some of the skills you will develop to achieve this include:

-- Clarifying the message you want to give, and the story you want to tell.
+- Clarifying the message you want to give, and the story you want to tell, over the long term.

 - Understanding precisely what your audience needs to hear.

 - Mapping a coherent, structured flow to your talk.

 - Developing a rich language to paint visual stories for your listeners.